Housing Assistance Options Policy

 - conduct a more detailed eligibility assessment based on specific eligibility criteria for the relevant product, or

 - facilitate access to the product where they do not provide the product directly.
-For example, community housing providers do not manage Rentstart products, but they will assist the client to access Rentstart from FACS.
+For example, some community housing providers do not provide Rentstart products, but they will assist the client to access Rentstart from a provider that does.

 Housing assistance options